 How does Conflict Resolution work?

-- Throughout the day, students will take part in three activities focused on conflict resolution:
+- Throughout the day, students will take part in three activities focused on resolving conflict

 - Youth participants will learn vocabulary and skills necessary for successful conflict resolution.